SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 }
 ```

-We have simply duplicated the method `should_contain_a_digit` for `&str` and `String` and verified that it works for both the types.
+We have simply duplicated the method `should_contain_a_digit` for `&str` and `String` types and verified that duplicated code works for both the types.

 Let's make an attempt to remove the duplication.

-We can convert the `String` type to a `string slice` and invoke the respective methods on `&str`.
+We can convert the `String` type to a `string slice -> &str` and invoke the respective methods on `&str` type.
 With this approach, the implementation
 of `MembershipAssertion` on `String` looks like the following:

 ```rust